2026 Subaru Outback: What's New, Pricing, and Trims

 Turbo vs naturally aspirated: what to know

-The 2.4-liter turbocharged engine (XT trims and Wilderness) is meaningfully different to drive — 260 hp and 277 lb-ft of torque versus 182 hp and 176 lb-ft on the naturally aspirated engine.
-The turbo pulls strongly from low rpm, handles towing near the 3,500-lb rating without strain, and suits buyers who use the Outback's cargo capacity frequently.
+Let me save you a debate I've had a hundred times.
+The 2.4-liter turbo (XT trims, Wilderness) is genuinely a different animal — 260 hp and 277 lb-ft versus 182 hp and 176 on the 2.5.
+It pulls hard from low rpm, tows near its 3,500-lb rating without strain, and rewards anyone who actually loads the car up.

 How it fits in the market